 The General Classification (GC) will be calculated by adding all Special Stage times together for each rider.
-In the event of unforeseen or extreme circumstances, the Race Director can decide to withdraw a Special Stage(s) from the General Classification.
+In the event of unforeseen or extreme circumstances, Race Control have the right, if deemed necessary, to withdraw a Special Stage(s) from the General Classification.

-In the case where Special Stage(s) have had to be cancelled, an event must have a minimum of two complete Special Stages for the result to be deemed valid for the Global or (if applicable) World Cup ranking.
+In the case where Special Stage(s) have had to be cancelled / withdrawn, an event must have a minimum of two complete Special Stages for the result to be deemed valid for the Global or (if applicable) World Cup ranking.

-In the event of a tie in the General Classification, the highest placed rider in the final stage will be awarded the higher final placing.
+In the event of a tie in the General Classification, the highest placed rider on the final stage will be awarded the higher final placing.